 RespectAbility Entertainment Professionals Lab, Summer 2021

-In 2014, Sarah’s book, The Digital Mystique, was published by Seal Press and became an Amazon bestseller.
-Her articles have been published in Slate, LA Weekly, The Huffington Post, Harvard Business Review, and SFGate.
-She has been credentialed press at The White House and she has interviewed global leaders in government, technology, media, and entertainment.
-Sarah has also been a speaker at South by Southwest, the California Leadership Forum, and the Writing for Hollywood Summit and a guest on Good Morning America, CBS, NBC, and NPR.
+Sarah’s bestselling nonfiction book, The Digital Mystique, was published by Seal Press and her articles have been published in The Huffington Post, LA Weekly, Slate, Inverse, and SFGate.
+Her work has been translated into multiple languages, read by millions of readers around the world and she has been credentialed press at The White House and major awards events.
+She has been a featured speaker at South by Southwest, the California Leadership Forum, the Ability in Tech Summit, and the Writing for Hollywood Summit.
+She has also been a guest on Good Morning America, CBS, NBC, and NPR.

 After an extensive search and interview process, 30 individuals were invited to participate in RespectAbility’s Summer 2021 Lab for Entertainment Professionals.
 This 8-week, 24-session virtual summer Lab series for people interested in – and with experience in – development, production and post-production, including careers as writers, directors, producers, cinematographers, animators and other production roles, will take place June 22 – August 12, 2021.
 Participants include diverse people with physical, cognitive, sensory, mental health and other disabilities.
 This Lab is a recipient of The Roddenberry Foundation Impact Award.
 Learn more: www.respectability.org/respectability-la-lab.

 This program, which continues building the talent pipeline of young professionals with disabilities looking to work behind the scenes, is made possible with support by:

 - Platinum Sponsors: Murray/Reese Foundation, The Harnisch Foundation, Pop Culture Collaborative, Sony Pictures Entertainment and The Walt Disney Company

 - Silver Sponsors: NBCUniversal and ViacomCBS